Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 To better understand scalp care and develop a routine to keep scalp conditions at bay, you must first determine your scalp type.

-Similar to skin, the scalp is also classified into different types:
+Similar to skin, scalp is also classified into different types:

 • Oily